DeadmanXXXII/Gods-Eye/README.md

 # Gods Eye Proof of Concept, Global Security operations center.
 Please note due a to certain vulnerabilities found in Bind9 recently this configuration will be changed.
 It now consists of a CoreDNS configuration for the dynamic IP addressing.
+As you could you see at the show I'm all about cyber safe stalking kit. 🤣🤣

 Myth-buster
 complete, all the pieces are here.